 Tagged birds rejoin their families immediately.
 On June 20 Lori Maggio photographed our Downtown MOTUS peregrine hanging out with a sibling more than week after he was released.

-Hawk Mountain Sanctuary is assisting PGC with the study and wrote an informative blog post about the project.
-Read it here.
+Hawk Mountain Sanctuary is assisting PGC with the study as described here.

 p.s.
 The video was not filmed in Pittsburgh.
 It’s in Harrisburg.
 (Thanks to John English for telling me the location.)

 (video by PA Game Commission, photo by Lori Maggio)